OpenSILEX/docs-community-dev/docs/localInstallation.md

 _Informations:
 If you use netbeans to deploy war file in tomcat server, default port is 8084 but in this document we choose to deploy ourselves war file so the port need to be tomcat service port (8080).
 The choice of deploying ourselves is justified by the universality of the procedure.
-Netbeans is heavy and some pc can have difficulty to run netbeans and other softwares at the same time.
+Netbeans is heavy and some computer can have hard time running netbeans and other softwares at the same time.
 If you can use netbeans you have the advantage to modify files and deploy them faster._

 _Attention: